aceofgreens/aceofgreens.github.io/_posts/2024-02-04-diffusion_models.md

 \textbf{x}_{t-1} = \sqrt{\bar{\alpha}_{t-1}} \Big( \frac{\textbf{x}_{t} - \sqrt{1 - \bar{\alpha}_t} \epsilon_\theta(\textbf{x}_t, t)}{\sqrt{\bar{\alpha}_t}} \Big) + \sqrt{1 - \bar{\alpha}_{t-1} - \sigma_t^2} \cdot \epsilon_\theta(\textbf{x}_t, t) + \sigma_t \epsilon_t.
 $$

 Notice how here to generate $\textbf{x}\_{t-1}$ you need to know both $\bar{\alpha}\_t$ and $\bar{\alpha}\_{t-1}$.
 This means that you can have irregularly spaced $\alpha\_t$ coefficients.
+All that matters is the current and the next one.
 Thus, DDIM allows one to define a forward process on only a small subset of timesteps from $\\{1, 2, ..., T\\}$, which in turns greatly speeds up the reverse generative process.
-It does not require retraining, just changing the reverse process.
+It does not require retraining, just changing the calculations during the generation phase.

 Apart from DDIM, one can typically get a huge inference speed improvement by doing diffusion in a latent space, as opposed to for example the high dimensional sample space of images [5].
-In a latent diffusion model one uses an encoder, like a VQ-VAE or something similar, to map the clean input to a latent space.
+To train a latent diffusion model one uses an encoder, like a VQ-VAE or something similar, to map the clean input to a latent space.
 In the latent space we add noise and pass the noisy variable to a U-Net which denoises it.
 Subsequently, this variable is fed to a decoder which upsamples and decodes back into the modality of interest.
 It is common also to have additional modality-specific encoders for any data that will condition the diffusion process.
 A cross-attention block in the U-Net handles the conditioning.

 <figure>
     <img class='img' src="/resources/ldm.png" alt="Diffusion SDE" width="2000">